newfacade/notes-on-java/_sources/object-oriented/2-class.md

 * stack: stores short lived variables like all the primitives, as well as variables that stored references to objects on the heap.

 When we exit a method, Java runtime will immediately remove all the variables in the stack.
-If there is no reference to one object in the heap and unused for a certain period of time, the backgroup process will automatically remove that object in the heap, this is called garbage collection.
+If there is no reference to one object in the heap and unused for a certain period of time, a background process will automatically remove that object in the heap, this is called `garbage collection`.

 So in Java, we don't need to worry about deallocation, Java will take care of that.